-For AP and honors classes students must meet GPA or course requirements and are limited to the number they taken each year.
+For AP and honors classes students must meet GPA or course requirements and are limited to the number they take each year.
 Students are limited to the number taken each year.

 Advanced placement classes are offered in the following subjects:

-Calculus AB, Calculus BC; English Language and Composition, English Literature and Composition; Environmental Science; Government and Politics; Latin; Physics B; Psychology; Spanish; Studio Art: Drawing, 2-D, 3D; U.S. History.
+- Biology, Calculus AB, Calculus BC; Chemistry, English Language and Composition, English Literature and Composition; Environmental Science; French, Government and Politics; Italian, Latin; Physics 1; Physics C; Psychology; Spanish; Statistics; Studio Art: Drawing, 2-D, 3D; U.S. History.

 - Honors courses include: